SoHo Shakespeare Company

 WHAT TO PREP

 What Do I Prepare?
 For this class, bring in a one-minute Shakespearean Monologue (verse or prose, and sonnets are good, too!) of your choosing.
-The first ten participants to register will work.
+Participants are chose in class.

 Jesse Charles Friedman is a professional actor in New York and the Director of Education at SoHo Shakes.
 He earned his MFA at Harvard University’s Institute for Advanced Theater Training, where he studied classical performance under David Hammond.
 Jesse has performed Shakespeare under the direction of Obie-winner Melia Bensussen and has worked professionally on the stages of New Orleans, Boston, New York, and Moscow.
 He spent two years as a Teaching Fellow at Harvard in Voice and Speech, after completing a Fulbright grant in Montevideo, Uruguay.
 (He|Him) AEA